Paraguay national football team: 2011 Copa América

 Paraguay's Justo Villar (centre, in yellow) was voted best goalkeeper of the 2011 Copa América.

 At the 2011 Copa América, Paraguay were paired with Group B with Brazil, Venezuela and Ecuador, drawing all three matches to end up as the group's third-place team.

 As one of the best third-placed teams that advanced, Paraguay won the rematch against Brazil.
 The match was decided via a penalty shoot out, with Paraguay winning in order to meet Venezuela in the semi-final.
 With another penalty shoot out, Paraguay won 5–3 to advance to their first final since 1979, where they lost to Uruguay.
 Despite the loss, Paraguayan goalkeeper Justo Villar was awarded as the best goalkeeper of the tournament.
 Gerardo Martino resigned soon afterwards as coach of the Albirroja.

 2011–present

 Francisco Arce was in charge of the Albirroja in 2011, following the departure of Gerardo Martino.

 Throughout the duration of the 2014 World Cup qualifiers, Paraguay changed coaches three times, only to end up last in qualifying.
 The 2015 Copa América eventually saw Paraguay reach the semi-finals, after defeating Brazil in the quarter-finals on penalties.
 They were eliminated by Argentina by a score of 6–1.

-Paraguay finished last in their group in a special Copa América Centenario, and would eventually qualify for the 2026 FIFA World Cup 10 years later.
+Paraguay finished last in their group in a special Copa América Centenario.

+Paraguay qualified for the 2026 FIFA World Cup, their first since 2010.
+In the group stage, they lost 4–1 to hosts United States, before defeating Turkey 1–0.
+Paraguay advanced to the knockout stages and faced Germany in the Round of 32 at Gillette Stadium.
+After a 1–1 draw in regular and extra time—with Julio Enciso scoring for Paraguay and Kai Havertz evening it up for Germany—Paraguay secured a historic upset by defeating the Germans 4–3 in a dramatic penalty shootout to advance to the Round of 16.